jimmy-academia/MOTO/trace/generated_docs/opto/trace/operators.md

 **Code Description**: The divide function takes two parameters, x and y, and returns the result of dividing x by y.
 This function is designed to handle any types that support the division operation.
 It is a straightforward implementation of the division operator, encapsulated within a function for modularity and reuse.

 In the context of the project, the divide function is called by the __truediv__ method of the Node class located in opto\trace\nodes.py.
 When the division operator (/) is used between two Node objects, the __truediv__ method is invoked.
-This method imports the divide function from opto.trace.operators and applies it to the current Node instance (self) and the other operand (other), which is converted to a Node if it is not already one.
+This method imports the divide function from myopto.trace.operators and applies it to the current Node instance (self) and the other operand (other), which is converted to a Node if it is not already one.
 This ensures that the division operation is consistently handled within the framework of Node objects.

 **Note**: Ensure that the divisor y is not zero to avoid a ZeroDivisionError.
 Additionally, both x and y should be of compatible types that support the division operation.